Abey Belasco: Classic match with Jack Randall, Sept. 1817

 As early as the first round, Randall went to the head, but Belasco, still fresh, countered effectively, and no blood was drawn.
 The first round was fought with great caution and with as few as four blows delivered, as both boxers were highly skilled and cautious of the other's ability, and it was known that the boxer who drew first blood would greatly affect the betting odds.
 Randall dominated the second round, drawing first blood with a blow to the mouth, and in the fourth turned the tide with a powerful left that penetrated Belasco's guard, putting him quickly down.
 Belasco was down in the fourth from a left from Randall.
 As late as the fifth, though trailing in the match, Belasco demonstrated one of his greatest strengths, skillful infighting to end the round, and floored his opponent, though Randall was still in command of the match.
 In a masterfully fought scientific match that drew great interest from the public, Randall faithfully worked Belaso's body before finally tasting victory after 54 minutes in the sixth.
 At this point in the match, it was clear to Pierce Egan that Belasco, "was a superior boxer in every respect than in his late (last) contest with Reynolds".
 The final blow was a powerful right to the eye of Belasco that rendered him senseless and ended the match.
 Belasco "staggered, fainted, and fell" from the pain, and though he was able to rise, his eye was closed completely shut.

 Miles of Puglistica wrote of the match that "by the admirers of scientific efforts, ...of seeing a fight won without ferocity and gluttony...the fight between Randall and Belasco may be pronounced one of the most perfect specimens of pugilism ever witnessed."
 After dominating Belasco, Bell's Life in London wrote of Randall that "His hitting and getting away, his style of stopping and returning, with the excellent judgment he manifested, added to his activity and quickness on his legs, all tended to stamp him as one of the most finished boxers of his weight."
 According to Boxiana, Randal's ring name "The Nonpareil", implying that as a boxer he was unequaled or unrivaled, was earned in this match.
 Soon thereafter Belasco accompanied his friend Daniel Mendoza on an exhibition tour.

 Matches in 1818

-He returned to the ring at Rickmansworth, Herfordshire, on 10 June 1818, and lost a nine-round match to Cyrus Davis, a butcher's apprentice.
+He returned to the ring at Rickmansworth, Hertfordshire, on 10 June 1818, and lost a nine-round match to Cyrus Davis, a butcher's apprentice.

 In the summer of 1818, he defeated the Winchcomb champion at the race course at Cheltenham in Gloucestershire for 20 guineas a side, winning in only twelve minutes.
 On 9 December 1818, he defeated Joe Townshend, in twenty-four minutes at Coventry, Warwick for a sum of 5 guineas.
 Townshend was believed to have weighed one hundred and sixty-eight pounds to Belasco's early weight of one hundred and fifty, but Belasco won the match quickly despite his disadvantage in weight.